-Here we have explored how the accuracy of tercile probability estimates are related to ensemble size and the chosen probability estimation technique.
+Here we have explored how the accuracy of tercile probability estimates are related to ensemble size and chosen probability estimation technique.
+We have focused on the perfect model setting where only ensemble size limits the accurate estimate of the forecast distribution.
 The counting estimate, which uses the fraction of ensemble members that fall in the tercile category, is attractive since it places no restrictions on the ensemble distribution and is simple.
-The error variance of the counting estimate is a function of the ensemble size and tercile category probability.
-For Gaussian variables, the variance of the counting estimate depends on the ensemble size, ensemble mean and variance; the average variance depends on ensemble size and the signal-to-noise ratio.
+The variance of the counting estimate is a function of the the ensemble size and probability.
+For Gaussian variables, the average variance of the counting estimate depends on the ensemble size and the signal-to-noise ratio.
 The Gaussian fit estimate computes tercile probabilities from a Gaussian distribution with parameters estimated from the forecast ensemble.
-The variance of the Gaussian fit tercile probabilities is also a function of the ensemble size and the ensemble mean and variance, and the average variance depends on ensemble size and the signal-to-noise ratio.
-When the variables are indeed Gaussian, the variance of the Gaussian fit estimate is the error variance and is smaller than that of the counting estimate, by approximately 40% in the limit of small signal.
+When the variables are indeed Gaussian, the variance of the Gaussian fit estimate is approximately 40% smaller than that of the counting estimate.
 The advantage of the Gaussian fit over the counting estimate is equivalent to fairly substantial increases in ensemble size.
 However, this advantage depends on the forecast distribution being well described by a Gaussian distribution.
 Generalized linear models (GLMs) provide a parametric method of estimating the tercile probabilities using a nonlinear regression with the ensemble mean and possibly the ensemble variance as predictors.
 The GLM estimator does not explicitly assume a distribution but, as implemented here, is equivalent to the Gaussian fit in some circumstances.
+Reducing the tercile probability estimate variance increases the ranked probability skill score (RPSS).